YanjieHe/YanjieHe.github.io/_posts/2018-09-16-Landscape-Image-Clustering-Based-On-Color-Histogram.md

 <img src = "/figures/Landscape-Image-Clustering-Based-On-Color-Histogram/400images_3.png" alt = "400images_3">

 They look great, aren't they?
 Each cluster appears to have different color theme.

+Reference:
+1. Clustering of Digital Images based on Color histogram
+2. Modeling How People Extract Color Themes from Images